 Graduate students must maintain Financial Aid SAP in order to continue receiving federal, state, and institutional financial aid in subsequent years.
 Graduate students are required to maintain a minimum GPA of 3.0 and pass 67% of their attempted classes at the end of each academic year in order to maintain/pass Financial Aid SAP.
+The Financial Aid SAP evaluation is conducted annually at the end of the spring semester (May) and students are notified in June if they did not pass Financial Aid SAP.
 Students who do not pass Financial Aid SAP will lose eligibility for all sources of financial aid for the upcoming academic year.